tcaiazzi/kathara-trex-labs/README.md

 ## Advanced Stateful Network Scenarios
 The `astf` directory contains network scenarios that use the [TRex ASTF API](https://trex-tgn.cisco.com/trex/doc/cp_astf_docs/api/index.html):
-- `base_scenario`: a simple network scenario composed by three devices.
+- [base_scenario](astf/base_scenario): a simple network scenario composed by three devices.
 It deploys a TRex server on a node and a TRex client on another, using the interactive API to generate http traffic between them.